redhat-cop/casl-ansible/roles/openshift-applier/README.md

 You have the choice of sourcing a `file` or a `template`.
 The `file` definition expects that the sourced file has all definitions set and will NOT accept any parameters (i.e.: static content).
 The `template` definition expects a `params` file to be sourced along with it which will be passed into the template.

 **_TIP:_** Both choices give you the option of defining target namespaces in the template manually, or adding the `namespace` variable alongside the template and params (where applicable)

+The `tags` definition is a list of tags that will be processed if the `filter_tags` variable/fact is supplied.
+See [Filtering content based on tags](https://github.com/redhat-cop/casl-ansible/tree/filter/roles/openshift-applier#filtering-content-based-on-tags) below for more details.

 #### Sourcing a directory with files